antoinevastel/antoinevastel.github.io/_posts/2022-11-20-fingerprinting-proxies.md

 As I already discussed in this <a href="https://datadome.co/bot-management-protection/how-proxy-providers-get-residential-proxies/">DataDome blog post</a>, proxy providers obtained residential proxies using different.
 While some approaches are legal, while not being necessarly moral, others rely on malware and are clearly illegal.

-**Legal methods:**
+### Legal methods:
-- Mobile and software SDKs: some proxy providers offer an SDK to be included in desktop software or mobile applications.
+- **Mobile and software SDKs:** some proxy providers offer an SDK to be included in desktop software or mobile applications.
 These SDKs enable developers to monetize their applications instead of/in addition to ads.
 While this approach is legal as most SDKs tend to explicitly ask for user permission, a few people probably realize what it implies.
-- Browser extensions: proxy providers also contact some owners of popular browser extensions so that they include their proxy code in the extension.
+- **Browser extensions:** proxy providers also contact some owners of popular browser extensions so that they include their proxy code in the extension.

-**Illegal methods:**
+### Illegal methods:

-<a href="https://www-users.cse.umn.edu/~fengqian/paper/rpaas_sp19.pdf">Researchers</a> actively fingerprinted proxies to determine the type of devices on which proxies were running.
+- **Malware:** <a href="https://www-users.cse.umn.edu/~fengqian/paper/rpaas_sp19.pdf">Researchers</a> actively fingerprinted proxies to determine the type of devices on which proxies were running.
 Their analysis showed that some proxies of the proxy network they were using were linked to webcams and IoT devices probably part of a botnet (as it's not possible to explicitly give consent on these kinds of devices to install an SDK).

 Thus, I was curious to see if we could cluster proxies using ports open as a sort of cheap fingerprint.
 I had no particular expectations in mind, maybe see if some clusters of open ports would be linked: